GfSE/CoCoML-Pages/index.md

 Other notations and languages such as FMC, BPMN and ArchiMate shall be added in future.

-CoCoML is one aspect of <a href="https://github.com/GfSE/CASCaDE-Layered-Ontology" target="_blank">CASCaDE</a>, an initiative to facilitate collaboration in the product lifecycle from conception to retirement - similarly to BIM in the construction industry.
+CoCoML is one aspect of <a href="https://github.com/GfSE/CASCaDE-Layered-Ontology" target="_blank">CASCaDE</a>, an initiative to facilitate collaboration in the product lifecycle from conception to retirement - similarly to
+<a href="https://en.wikipedia.org/wiki/Building_information_modeling" target="_blank">Building Information Modeling (BIM)</a> in the construction industry.
 Goal is to submit a standard candidate at OMG - addressed at a Request for Proposals yet to be prepared and issued.
 While CASCaDE aims at the whole product lifecycle, CoCoML addresses the early phases of systems engineering and in particular UML/SysML.